-While these examples of increment changes demonstrate the ability of the overcast radiances to influence the analysis in a manner (and in regions) that would not be possible with clear-sky data, we need to verify if the increments cause the analysis to move closer to the true atmospheric state.
 Figure 4 shows temperature increment difference at 700 hPa caused by the assimilation of overcast radiances averaged over a one month period.
 The shaded areas indicate where the increments are smaller with the overcast data and open contours indicate the opposite.
 It can be seen that, in the vicinity of isolated oceanic radiosonde observations, the increments of the system using the cloudy data are reduced compared to the clear-sky control (e.g. in the North Atlantic and Pacific and also in the Southern Oceans near Bouvetoya, Crozet, Prince Edward and Kerguelen Islands).
 Reduced increments at these isolated radiosonde locations indicate that temperature errors are being better constrained in the surrounding oceans where satellite radiances are the dominant source of data.
 Thus we have some evidence (although the signal is small) that the additional use of overcast radiances is improving the quality of the assimilation with respect to independent observations.

-Figure 4 The rms temperature increment differences at 700 hPa (experiment minus control) averaged over the first month of the test period (12 January to 12 February 2008).
-Blue contours indicate negative values (i.e. where the experiment has smaller rms increments) and red contours indicate the opposite (both contours begin at 0.1 K).
-Overlaid in black dots are the locations of radiosonde stations reporting and being assimilated at least once during the period.
+Figure 4: Root-mean-square temperature increment differences at 700 hPa (EXPT minus CTRL) averaged over the first month of the test period (12 January to 12 February 2008).
+Grey shaded contours indicate negative values i.e. where the EXPT has smaller RMS increments, open contour indicate the opposite (both contours begin at 0.1 K).
+Overlaid in black dots are the locations of radiosonde stations reporting and being assimilated at least once during the period. {T700inc-stat.ps}

-Impact of overcast radiances on forecasts
+7. Impact of overcast radiances on forecasts

 The impact of using overcast radiance data on forecast quality has been tested over a three-month period.
-Figure 5 shows a comparison of normalized rms errors (cloudy system minus clear-sky system) for forecasts of 500 hPa geopotential height in the extratropics of the northern and southern hemispheres.
+Figure 5 shows a comparison of normalized root-mean-square errors (cloudy system minus clear-sky system) for forecasts of 500 hPa geopotential height in the extratropics of the northern and southern hemispheres.
 Superimposed upon the plot are vertical error bars indicating the statistical significance of the differences evaluated with a standard t-test at the 95% level.
 In the northern hemisphere the two systems score the same.
 In the southern hemisphere the average forecast error is reduced using cloudy data, but the statistical significance of the differences is marginal beyond day one.